cmugpi/cmugpi.github.io/staff/index.md

 # Attribution
 {:.ui.dividing.header.no_toc}

-The content of this site has gone through many forms and revisions.
-The first version of the course was designed by [Adam Blank][adam].
+The initial version of the course and a significant amount of the current course content was created [Adam Blank][adam] in Fall 2011.
 Later, modifications and additions to the content were made by Josh Zimmerman, who reformatted the original PDFs into web content.